Bipolar Disorder in Women

 Women who have bipolar disorder and plan to become pregnant should talk with their psychiatric practitioner about their plans.
 They should never stop taking their bipolar disorder drugs before talking with their PCP.

-Bipolar Disorder Drugs and Menopause^back to top
+Bipolar Disorder Drugs and Menopause

 The hormone fluctuations of perimenopause and menopause can cause mood disorders in any woman — not just those with bipolar disorder.
 However, for those already having troubles with major depression, bipolar disorder, or anxiety disorders there usually is an increase in symptoms during this time.
 Especially during perimenopause, women may be especially vulnerable to depressive symptoms because of declining estrogen levels.